nephio-project/docs/user-guide/controllers.md

 ## Enabling Reconcilers

-To enable a particular reconciler, you pass an environment variable to the nephio controller at startup.
-The environment variable is of the form `ENABLE-<RECONCILER>` where `<RECONCILER>` is the name of the reconciler to enable in upper case.
-Therefore, to enable the `bootstrap-packages` reconciler, pass the `ENABLE_BOOTSTRAPPACKAGES` to the nephio controller. reconcilers are disabled by default.
+To enable a particular reconciler, you pass an environment variable to the Nephio Controller at startup.
+The environment variable is of the form `ENABLE-<RECONCILER>` where `<RECONCILER>` is the name of the reconciler to be enabled in upper case.
+Therefore, to enable the `bootstrap-packages` reconciler, pass the `ENABLE_BOOTSTRAPPACKAGES` to the nephio controller.
+Reconcilers are disabled by default.

 <details>
-<summary>You can see what reconcilers are enabled on the nephio controller using
+<summary>You can see what reconcilers are enabled on the Nephio Controller using
 `kubectl`.</summary>

 ```